CozyPlantlady/Lairhaven/README.md

 - Articles: Couple of articles with few quick tips and a pictures.
 " Dark Gothic is not for villains only!"
  - Customer feedback: Couple of opinions from customers (can have some fun here)
+ - Different color schemes for heroes and villains, can choose by clicking a button in menu

  ## TESTING